Christian Danner: Touring cars

-After his Formula one career Danner became a regular competitor in the Deutsche Tourenwagen Meisterschaft.
+After his Formula One career, Danner became a regular competitor in the Deutsche Tourenwagen Meisterschaft.
 He made his debut in 1988 after failing to find a ride in Formula one.
 Danner made an impressive start to his touring car career as he won both races at the Hockenheimring driving a BMW M3.
 After only making sporadic appearances in 1989 and 1990, Danner made a full-time return to the series in 1991.
 He had a disappointing season and only had one points scoring finish.
-In 1993 Danner had his best season.
+In 1993, Danner had his best season.
 He scored six podium finishes and finished fifth in the points standings.
 He also won a race at the Non-Championship round in Donington Park.
 Danner returned to winning ways in 1995 when he won a race at the Norisring.
 Danner kept racing touring cars through 1997.

-In 1991 he also started in one British Touring Car Championship race at Thruxton driving a BMW M3.
+In 1991, Danner also started in one British Touring Car Championship race at Thruxton, driving a BMW M3.

 Other racing

-Danner competed in Japanese Formula 3000 in 1990 driving for Leyton House's F3000 team.
-He scored 4 points and was ranked 14th.
+Danner competed in Japanese Formula 3000 in 1990, driving for Leyton House's F3000 team.
+He scored four points and was ranked 14th.
 In the nineties Danner made several appearances in the Indy Car World Series.
 His best finish was a seventh place at Homestead Miami in 1995.
 He also took part in the now defunct series, Grand Prix Masters.

 Media career

-After his racing career Danner became an F1 commentator for the channel RTL in his native Germany.
+After his racing career, Danner became an F1 commentator for the channel RTL in his native Germany.